lukexyz/Language-Models/README.md

 ```
 > I hated the restaurant, the food tasted `bad`

 You can generate reviews of any length.
 The output generally has a believable sentence structure, but they tend to lack higher-order coherency within a paragraph.
-Larger models such as OpenAI GPT-2 or BERT can do a better job at this, but still suffer from the same problems.
+This is because the RNN has no memory of the start of the sentence by the time it reaches the end of it.
+Larger `transformer` attention models like OpenAI GPT-2 or BERT do a better job at this.
 ```python
 learn.predict("The food is good and the staff", words=30, temperature=0.75)
 ```